-Sure, there are lots of things you can bring into a bedroom to create a calming atmosphere, but we think window treatments should be high on your list.
-In addition to providing style and personality to your windows, they can control the amount of light in the space and offer privacy as well.
+Sure, there are lots of elements you can bring into a bedroom to create a calming atmosphere, but we think window treatments should be high on your list.
+In addition to providing style and personality, they also affect the amount of natural light in the space and offer privacy as well.

 Video of the Day

 Also, be sure to think about the location of your windows.
-If you prefer an early bedtime or have a challenging sleep schedule due to work, windows that let in sunlight or light from streetlamps will require heavy-duty window treatments, like light-blocking blinds or blackout curtains.
-These thick window treatments also carry a higher level of privacy, if that's something you're concerned about.
+If you prefer an early bedtime or have a challenging sleep schedule due to work, you may need heavy-duty window treatments, like light-blocking blinds or blackout curtains.
+These thick window treatments also carry a higher level of privacy, if that's something you're looking for.

-Last but not least, you'll need to think through your budget.
-Curtains that aren't customized will naturally cost less, while custom treatments including shutters or blinds might hit your bottom line a bit more.
+Next, you'll need to think through your budget.
+Curtains that aren't custom-made will naturally cost less, while custom treatments including shutters or blinds might hit your bottom line a bit more.

 Read on for bedroom window treatment ideas along with their pros and cons and discover which window treatments are best for your bedchamber.

 Types of Bedroom Window Treatments